Should the Mountain Sucker Fish Be Protected in Alberta's Milk River?

 Official title: Recovery Strategy for the Mountain Sucker (Catostomus platyrhynchus), Milk River populations, in Canada

 The federal government wants to protect a small fish called the Mountain Sucker that lives only in Alberta's Milk River.
 This recovery strategy would identify critical habitat and set out steps to help the species survive.
-Scientists say recovery is possible, but it'll take coordinated action.
+Scientists say recovery is possible, but the fish faces threats from water management and habitat changes.

 Why This Matters

 Live near the Milk River in southern Alberta?
-This could affect land use and water management in your area.
-Farmers and ranchers may face new rules about how they use water or develop near the river.
-If you care about protecting native species, this is your chance to weigh in.
+This could affect water use and land development in the area.
+Farmers and ranchers may face new rules about how they use water.
+Even if you don't live nearby, protecting endangered species helps maintain healthy ecosystems that benefit everyone.

 What Could Change